mkosowsk/GIPs/GIPS/gip-3.md

   - If they give up, when?
 * plug leaks in the cohort analysis
 * have a 9 NPS

-# rapid hypothesis testing in OSS sustainability

 * launch our secret project
-* launch/test at least 3 OSS funding tools

-# rapid hypothesis testing in blockchain UX

-* launch/test at least 2 bold blockchain UX projects

-# ecosystem

-* Build relationships at github
-* Maintain an above average diversity percentage in the team
-* Maintain an above average diversity percentage in the community